LoyolaChicagoCode/cs2-lab0-hello-java/README.md

    You should now see a key labeled `github.com` on the list of keys in the right half of the popup.
    Then press *save* and close the popup.

-1. For highly convenient integration of git username and email and SSH keys between IDE profile and console, enable the git a
+1. For highly convenient integration of git username and email and SSH keys between IDE profile and console, enable the git agent:
-gent:

        Workspaces > settings for desired workspace (gear wheel) > Agents > Git credentials > click to enable